Announcement: New Irish1Card!!!

 Yes.
 All monetary balances (e.g. Domer Dollars), door access and other card privileges should remain the same.
 The new card will be equipped with everything you had before.

-Please check back soon!
-We'll be adding more information as the summer draws near.
-In the meantime if you have questions related to any of this information, please don't hesitate to reach out to the Campus Card Office at email@example.com.
+If you have questions related to any of this information, please don't hesitate to reach out to the Campus Card Office at email@example.com.